peter/clojure-cms-api/README.md

 # Clojure CMS API

-This is a basic CMS REST API based on Mongodb/Clojure with authentication and versioning support.
+This is a basic CMS REST API based on Mongodb/Clojure with features like user authentication, JSON schema validation, versioning, and changelog.

 ## TODO

+* Remove versions after delete

 * validation
   * put attributes under properties in schema